BetterGUI-MC/Docs/content/menu/simple/_index.md

   argument-processor:
   - <argument-processor>
   - <argument-processor>

+  # The delay in milliseconds that a player can click the buttons of the menu
+  click-delay: <millis>

 # This is a special button.
 It will fill all empty slots of the inventory (You don't need to set this button)
 default-button: